-IBS is a group of symptoms.
 Most medicines are aimed at only one symptom.
-If your IBS is interfering with your daily life, your doctor may suggest or prescribe a medicine based on your most troubling symptom.
+If your IBS is interfering with your daily life, your healthcare provider may suggest or prescribe a medicine based on your most troubling symptom.
 Effects will vary widely from person to person.

 Here are some examples of treatments that target certain symptoms: